What is Law?

 Coursework: Year 1 – 0%; Year 2 – 0%

-This is an exciting time: the syllabus is now changing so Law will become a linear subject, with A-level exams at the end of the two year period.
-It is expected that there will be a combination of multiple choice, short answer and extended writing questions.
+The exams will be at the end of the two-year period.
+There will be a combination of multiple choice, short answer and extended writing questions.

-An A-level in Law is a sound academic qualification for whatever you choose to do.
+Law students gain legal skills, such as clear analysis and the ability to write precisely and concisely.
+As these skills are transferrable, A-level Law is a sound academic qualification for whatever you choose to do.
 Our students who are studying Law at university say how useful they found their A-level course.
-Other students have gone on to take degrees in a variety of subjects including Politics, Zoology, Business Studies and Languages.
+Other students have gone on to take degrees in a variety of subjects including Politics, Zoology, Economics and Languages.

 After a law degree, many students intend to become solicitors or barristers, but some plan careers in legal journalism or the Civil Service.
 Others students have pursued careers in banking, business, marketing and teaching, and several have joined the police.

-Some students have acquired legal apprenticeships - going directly into the workplace to learn how to become a legal professional "on the job".
+Former Law students have acquired legal apprenticeships in the local area - going directly into the workplace to learn how to become a legal professional "on the job".
+Apprenticeship students with a pass grade in A-level Law gain exemption from one of their CILEX (Chartered Institute of Legal Executive) exams.

 Students should normally have achieved an A*- C grade profile at GCSE.
 For GCSE English and Maths where a new grading system has been introduced, a Grade 4 is equivalent to a Grade C. You will need at least a Grade 4 in English at GCSE.